 Plumage from a bird is a key identifying factor.
 You’ll need to identify what types of wild turkey reside in your area as their coloring varies.
 Easterns have Chestnut-brown tips on their tail and white and black bars on their wings.
 Rio Grande turkeys have tan-colored tips on their tails and a proportionate amount of black and white on their wings.
 Merriams have bright-white tips on the tail with white and some black on the wings.
 Osceolas have dark-brown tips on the tail feathers and black with small bits of white on the wing.
 Lastly, the Goulds have white (but not bright) colored tail tips and mostly colored wing feathers.

 Turkeys sleep in trees.
-Wing feathers commonly fall off of birds as they ascend and defend from their roost trees.
+Wing feathers commonly fall off birds as they ascend and descend from their roost trees.
 Locating lost plumes, along with piles of turkey droppings, can be a method of identifying where the birds live.

 Let’s talk poop.
 Do you remember those little growing snake type fireworks your parents let you play with as a youngster?
 Turkey droppings are similar in shape and three inches in length.
 The coloration will be a green with white but varies depending on how long it’s been there.